 Again, iron hand training is always a very personal decision.
 If that path is chosen, you may forever forsake other paths that might otherwise be available in the martial arts.

-Archie once referred to the iron hand, the atom bomb of martial arts.
-By that, his meaning was clear.
-Whatever
+Archie once referred to the iron hand as the atom bomb of martial arts.
+By that, his meaning was

-can be completely developed over the course of time.
+only one hand can be completely developed over the course of time.
 Usually, this is the dominant hand.
-In Master Archibeque s case, and my own, it was the right hand.
+In Master Archibeque’s case, and my own, it was the right hand.